 Self-control is not discussed much when it comes to teaching children life skills but learning proper self-control allows children to grow up to be adults who know how to regulate themselves emotionally in a healthy way.
 When children don’t learn self-control, it can lead to problems in adulthood, such as risk-taking behaviours.

 Children can be taught self-control in several ways, most of which focus on teaching emotional regulation and rewarding positive behavior that displays self-control.
-Children can also learn to improve their self-control through games that focus on self-control, attention, and memory skills.
+Children can also learn to improve their self-control or self-disciple through games that focus on self-control, attention, and memory skills.

 Teaching self-control doesn’t just involve teaching a child tools for learning how to direct their behavior—it also involves giving them the tools to control their emotions.
 Keep reading to learn more about how to teach your child self-control.